 [TITLE OF RESEARCH]

-[SELECT AN APPROPRIATE WORKING FOR YOUR PROJECT.
+[SELECT AN APPROPRIATE WORKING TITLE FOR YOUR PROJECT.
 PLEASE ENSURE THE TITLE YOU CHOOSE IS CONSISTENT ACROSS YOUR ETHICS DOCUMENTATION (CONSENT FORM, INFORMATION SHEET, DEBRIEF, ETHICS FORM)]

 You are being invited to take part in some research.
 Before you decide whether to participate, it is important for you to understand why the research is being conducted and what it will involve.
 Please read the following information carefully.